-SolidWorks Enterprise PDM Editor Supports working with all file types, including enhanced management and previewing of many CAD formats such as SolidWorks, AutoCAD, Inventor, SolidEdge, and Pro/ENGINEER.
-Should be used on any system working with CAD files.
-SolidWorks Enterprise PDM Contributor Supports working with all file types, including CAD files.
+SolidWorks Enterprise PDM Supports working with all file types, including CAD files.
 However, CAD add-ins are not supported on this client type.
+Contributor Includes support for Enterprise PDM Web client access.
 SolidWorks Enterprise PDM Viewer Allows read-only access to file vaults; user cannot add or modify (check out, check in, update values) any files.
 CAD add-ins are not supported on this client type.